johnpankowicz/govmetting-testbfg-2/README.md

   * "Powershell" by Microsoft - for debugging Powershell build scripts (optional)

-## Run ClientApp standalone
+## Run clientapp standalone

 * Open the project folder in VsCode
 * Install NPM packages:
   * Open a terminal pane in VsCode
   * cd frontend/clientapp
   * npm install
-* Complile and run ClientApp
+* Complile and run clientapp
   *  npm start
-* In the debug panel, set launch configuration "ClientApp Standalone"
+* In the debug panel, set launch configuration "clientapp Standalone"
 * Press F5 (debug) or Ctrl-F5 (run without debugging)
   *  OR open a browser to localhost:4200

-By default, ClientApp will call stub services instead of calling the WebApp API.
+By default, clientapp will call stub services instead of calling the WebApp API.

-## Run ClientApp & WebApp
+## Run clientapp & WebApp

 * Download the test data from <a href="https://drive.google.com/drive/folders/1_I8AEnMNoPud7XZ_zIYfyGbvy96b-PyN?usp=sharing"> Google Drive. </a> Put them in a sibling folder to the project named "TESTDATA".
 These are media files that should not be committed to Github.
 You can also download them from <a hfre="https://1drv.ms/u/s!AqN2hZ8PFCAag_pd_5aXKqav1FFN_Q?e=YOAjGV"> OneDrive. </a>
 * In frontend/clientapp/app.module.ts, change "isAspServerRunning" from false to true.